Santa Cruz Island: Ranching

 Justinian Caire's will stipulated that his two sons, Arthur and Frederic, were to be executors of his will and continue managing operations with little change.
 However, Justinian signed over to his wife Albina, who had all shares in the Justinian Caire Company and Santa Cruz Company the year before he died in 1897.
 His sons continued a successful livestock, winemaking and ranching industry on the island after his death, at least until Albina distributed Santa Cruz Island Company shares amongst her children between late 1910 and early 1911.
 Albina, Fred, Arthur, Delphine, and Helene received 86 percent of the stock, while the two married daughters Amelie and Aglaë received 14 percent.

-In the 1920s and 1930s, after legal disputes fractured the Caire family's ownership, the eastern portion of Santa Cruz Island came under the control of Justinian Caire's daughter Amelie's daughter Maria and here husband Ambrose Gherini.
+In the 1920s and 1930s, after legal disputes fractured the Caire family's ownership, the eastern portion of Santa Cruz Island came under the control of Justinian Caire's daughter Amelie's daughter Maria and her husband Ambrose Gherini.
 The Gherini Family operated a commercial sheep ranching business that persisted for several decades.
 At its peak, the Gherini ranch managed several thousand sheep annually, supplying wool and meat to markets on the mainland.
 They maintained a base of operations at Scorpion Ranch, where a shearing shed, corrals, and other ranch buildings were established.
 The Gherinis continued ranching on the island until the late 20th century, ultimately selling their remaining land to the federal government in 1996 as part of the island's transition to public ownership.

 In 1936, the Caire family reportedly offered 90% of the island for $750,000 to California for use as a state or federal park, but nothing came of it.
 Most of Caire's descendants were compelled to sell it in 1937 to pay their legal costs.

 The buyer was Los Angeles oilman Edwin Stanton.
 Stanton's purchase of the major part of Santa Cruz Island brought a major shift in agricultural production on the island.
 After trying for a short time to continue the sheep operation, bringing in 10,000 head, he decided to switch to beef production.
 At the time, the beef industry in California was growing rapidly, with Santa Barbara County among the top ten beef producers in the state.

 Edwin Stanton's ranch on Santa Cruz Island saw changes that reflected the evolution of cattle ranching in a working landscape.
 While retaining most of the 19th-century structures dating from the Caire period, Stanton constructed a few buildings to meet the needs of his cattle ranch, the most notable of which is Rancho del Norte on the isthmus.
 Pasture fencing and corrals were altered to suit the cattle operation, and an extensive water system was added to provide water to the cattle.